DatAsianBoi123/CommandCore/README.md

 **If you are using JitPack, you can skip this step.**

 Clone this repository onto your local computer and run the command `mvn clean install` in that directory.
-This will install CommandCore onto your local .m2 folder so you can use the dependency.
+This will install CommandCore onto your local .m2 folder, so you can use the dependency.

 ### 2) Add the dependency